lerlyi/codablellm/docs/Example Use Cases/Function Comment Augmentation.md

 ## Implications

-By generating comment-augmented datasets for codebases:
+By generating separate original and comment-augmented datasets:

-- Models can learn to generate summaries for both high-level and low-level code functions.
+- Models can learn to generate summaries and docstrings given raw source code
+- This supports training instruction-following models for automatic code documentation
-- Fine-tuned models can help write documentation for legacy codebases.
+- Fine-tuned models built on this data can assist in documenting legacy codebases or poorly commented projects